Abib-ops/Abib/README.txt

 ABIB README:
 ************

-Abib v412.4
+Abib v412.5
 -----------

 Changelog.
 -----------
+Abib v412.5
+Bugfix, fixed non-responsive hovered over references in hypertext used in The Pilgrim's Progress.

 Abib v412.4
 Pilgrim's Progress improved with highlighted scripture references, when hovered over with the mouse, the scripture pops up next to the text.
-The Pilgrim's Progress window remembers the last position where the user was.
+The Pilgrim's Progress window remembers the user's last position.

 Abib v412.3
 Refactored PySide6 imports.